NerdLang/nerd/README.md

 The result file is an Android APK.

-You can select your target with `--target release|build`.
+You can select your target with `--target release|debug`.

 Need: SDK Android-19 and Android-28
 NDK: tested with NDK 21